Skip to main content

 Crime rate: ~4.60 per 1,000 residents

+Is Charlotte, NC safe?
 Charlotte has higher overall crime than Raleigh, but specific neighborhoods are consistently safe and in high demand.
+If your search was "safest cities in Charlotte NC," these are the pockets worth touring first.

 Safer neighborhoods in Charlotte